-In accordance with the implementation of the BRRD in Iceland, the Notes may be subject to the exercise of the general bail-in tool by the Relevant Resolution Authority (as defined in Condition 17 under "Terms and Conditions of the Notes") and the Notes include a contractual consent to the application of any Bailin and Statutory Loss Absorption Powers (as defined in Condition 17 under "Terms and Conditions of the Notes").
+In accordance with the implementation of the BRRD in Iceland, the Notes may be subject to the exercise of the general bail-in tool by the Relevant Resolution Authority (as defined in Condition 17 ("Acknowledgement of Statutory Loss Absorption Powers") under "Terms and Conditions of the Notes") and the Notes include a contractual consent to the application of any Bail-in and Statutory Loss Absorption Powers (as defined in Condition 18 under "Terms and Conditions of the Notes").

 In addition to the general bail-in tool, the BRRD allows for resolution authorities to have the further power to permanently write-down or convert into equity capital instruments or other instruments of ownership such as the Subordinated Notes at the point of non-viability and before any other resolution action is taken ("non-viability loss absorption").
-Any instruments issued to holders of Subordinated Notes upon any such conversion into equity may also be subject to any future cancellation, transfer or dilution.
+Any instruments issued to holders of the Notes upon any such conversion into equity may also be subject to any future cancellation, transfer or dilution.